| Preliminary

 media, from VIACOMM, radio DZEQ and Northern Dispatch documented

+the EIM.
 The EIM was conducted in partnership with MAQUITACDG (Mankayan,

 Quirino, Tadian, Cervantes Danggayan a-Gunglo, the alliance of people’s